markhary/leetcode/README.md

 Here are my C++ solutions to the LeetCode lessons.
 You can find the lessons [here](https://leetcode.com/problemset/all/).

-My purpose is to teach and document the algorithms that I come up with.
-I generally do not find the fastest solution available online ... that defeats the purpose of this library, although I will sometimes do so if I understand the solution and it is a foundational technique.

-The difficulty color scheme serve only to brag that I have tried some hard problems (easy/medium/hard = green/yellow/red).
+The difficulty color scheme quickly indicates the difficulty of the problem (easy/medium/hard = green/yellow/red).
 The score color scheme helps me work harder to improve suboptimal solutions.

 Here is the score color key: